apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 types variables and type terms, which is how this would be implemented in the type checker.

-If we only had to deal with plain records, that would be a complete solution.
+If we only had to deal with records, that would be a complete solution.
 Unfortunately, variants introduce additional complexity.

 ### 5.2.
 Variants